 Know Before You Go

 Please be aware of possible wet conditions on the North Hiking Trail on Highway 301.
 Please stay on the marked trail.

 The Little Manatee River begins in a swampy area near Fort Lonesome and flows almost 40 miles before emptying into Tampa Bay.

 The river has been designated an Outstanding Florida Water and is part of the Cockroach Bay Aquatic Preserve.
 Nature enthusiasts will appreciate the rare ecosystems found within the park, including sand pine and oak scrub and oxbow wetlands, which can be explored by hiking, canoeing, horseback riding or camping.

-Come picnic in one of the riverside pavilions or stay for the night in the full facility campground.
-Little Manatee River State Park is one of the best kept secrets of Hillsborough County with a little something for everyone.
+Picnic in one of the riverside pavilions or stay for the night in the full facility campground.
+Little Manatee River State Park is one of the best-kept secrets of Hillsborough County with a little something for everyone.